aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     DotJS maps JavaScript modules defined in `.js` files (see what I did there?) to web routes on your web site in a manner that will be familiar to anyone who has ever used PHP.

-    So, in the example above, `.dynamic/date.js` becomes the web route `https://localhost/date`.
+    In our example, DotJS knows that we want the file defined at `.dynamic/date.js` to be served at the address `https://localhost/date`.

+    If we’d wanted our dynamic page to be available from `https://localhost/date-and-time` instead, we would have defined our route in `.dynamic/date-and-time.js`.[^3]

     Using DotJS, all you have to do is write the logic for your web app.
 Everything else, including creating a secure HTTPS and WebSocket server for you and registering your routes, etc., is handled for you by Site.js.

     Furthermore, there is no magic here.
-Under the hood, these are simply plain old tried-and-tested [Express](https://expressjs.com/) routes.[^3] Site.js contains [Node.js](https://nodejs.org) so you can do anything in your dynamic routes that you can do with Node.js – including [using node modules](https://source.ind.ie/site.js/app/blob/master/README.md#using-node-modules) – without installing Node.js.
+Under the hood, these are simply plain old tried-and-tested [Express](https://expressjs.com/) routes.[^4] Site.js contains [Node.js](https://nodejs.org) so you can do anything in your dynamic routes that you can do with Node.js – including [using node modules](https://source.ind.ie/site.js/app/blob/master/README.md#using-node-modules) – without installing Node.js.

     When you’re ready to move on, press <kbd>Ctrl</kbd> <kbd>C</kbd> to stop the Site.js server.